BdR76/CSVLint/docs/readme.md

 the plug-in, it will automatically load the metadata from this file.

 The file and column metadata will be saved under a section with the filename.
-A `schema.ini` file can contain the meta data for more than one data file, using a separate section for each file.
+A `schema.ini` file can contain the metadata for more than one data file, using a separate section for each file.

 ### Toggle syntax highlighting ###